vikuliyana/Playwright-Cucumber/README.md

 * `BROWSER=firefox npm test run` to run tests using firefox
 * `BROWSER=webkit npm test run` to run tests using webkit

-To enable headless mode:
+To enable headed mode:
 1. Go to the directory `src\helper\browsers`
-2. Edit the BrowserManager.ts file and set the headless param to true: `headless: true`
+2. Edit the BrowserManager.ts file and set the headless param to false: `headless: false`

 ### Project structure
 1. `src\test\features` -> Contains feature file